Hx96/N-BaIoT-Network-based-Detection-of-IoT-Botnet-Attacks-Using-Logistic-regression/README.md

 # N-BaIoT-Network-based-Detection-of-IoT-Botnet-Attacks-Using-Logistic-regression
-a classification for N-BaloT which is a Anomaly Detection
+a classification for N-BaloT which is a Anomaly Detectioc a detail description will at csdn